 Rope climbing is a real art, and once you get into it, you'll find there are plenty of ways you can improve without adding weights.
 Once you can climb up and down a thick twenty foot rope ten times using your legs to assist, work on going up using your arms and legs, and coming down using just your arms.
 When you can do that, start work on going up and down using only your arms—which is a damn sight harder than it sounds.

 Bankier's favourite variation involved climbing a rope which was set at a 45 degree angle.
 This not only gave him naturally huge biceps, but the climb—two minutes going up, two going down—gave him a grip so strong that he could tear apart steel chains!
 Good luck getting that kind of power from wrist curls.

-Back in gyms during the ‘eighties, lying triceps extensions were often known as “elbow wreckers”, and for good reason.
+In gyms during the 1980s, lying triceps extensions were often known as “elbow wreckers”, and for good reason.
 They stimulate the muscles without properly strengthening the axis joint, the elbow.

 Unilateral triceps dips are tricky.
 They require balance, control and training intelligence.
 But, once you've mastered this great old standby, you can moderate the difficulty by altering your stance, and get an elite level triceps workout anywhere, anytime.
 Warm up, then build to two or three sets of eight to ten reps per side.
 Always focus on generating tension and maximising controlled effort, rather than just “going to failure”.

 Okay, let's talk hamstrings 101.
 The bulky part of the hamstring crosses the knee joint and the hip joint.
 That means you can train your hammies two ways; you can do leg curls (bending at the knee), or you can do deadlifts (bending at the hip).
 If you want to substitute something for leg curls in your routine, deadlifts—especially stiff-leg deads—are a possible choice.